 Permaculture- A Beginner's Guide.
 Gardening Australia - Fact Sheet: Step-by-Step No Dig.
 Presenter: Melissa King, 30/05/2003 Why get to work with heavy tools that require a lot of physical labour, when you could let nature do the work for you.

 You may be surprised at the varieties of herbs that are available.
 Not only do quite a few of them provide beautiful flowers, but there is an added benefit – you can use them for medicinal purposes without a worry.
 So – what better way to enjoy spring then to get out and get active in your garden, clean it out, plant some pretty annuals or perennials and add herbs as well?
+Growing a healing garden will be definitely rewarding for you.
+Here are a few ideas for your own herb garden – easy to grow plants with medicinal properties.
 Introduction to Straw Bale Gardening.
 How we turned an old backyard swimming pool into a self-sufficient garden in a desert city.